adobe/aem-dispatcher-experiments/docs/Local-Dispatcher-Windows.md

 [Experience Manager Dispatcher Help - Installing Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/getting-started/dispatcher-install.html)

 That documentation is mostly complete.
 If any steps are confusing, do not skip them because the order is important.
 Keep this README open beside that documentation, and work through them both together.
+The headers below match the ones in the AEM Documentation to help keep them in sync.

 NOTE: For IIS/Windows 10, "*Server Manager*" refers to the "Windows Features"